kuangyu0801/DataQualityAssessment_WS20/README.md

 ### DQ ASSESSMENT METHODS

+- Column analysis: Number of (unique) values and the number of instances per value as percentage from the total number of instances in that column
+- Cross-domain analysis
+- Data validation
+- Domain analysis
+- Lexical analysis
+- Matching algorithms: identify duplicates
+- Primary key and foreign key analysis (PK/FK analysis) : are good candidates for a PK/FK
+- Schema matching: two attributes are semantically equivalent
+- Semantic profiling

 ### EXISTING CLASSIFICATIONS OF DATA QUALITY METHODS
 Gartner research takes a different approach and provides a “Magic Quadrant” to guide organizations in their selection of DQ tools.

+Table 2.
+Classification Mapping Requirements

+### CLASSIFYING DQ ASSESSMENT METHODS

 ### CONCLUSION AND FUTURE WORK